enarx-archive/rfcs/default-enarx-trust-process.md

 The changes between state 0 and state 1 are the creation of a TEE instance and the loading of the Enarx runtime image into that instance.

+Note that the **Enarx host agent**, which is considered as a single component in this document for the purposes of trust domain discusions, can be further decomposed into the following components:
+ - Keep manager
+   - one per host (future trust models might allow more than one per host)
+   - keeps track of all Keeps on the host
+   - launches Keep loader components (see below)
+   - may persist state to allow recovery, or poll existing Keeps if required
+ - Keep loader
+   - one per Keep
+   - lifespan coterminous with the Keep it manages
+   - causes the creation of the **TEE instance**
+   - loads **Enarx runtime instance** into **TEE instance**
+   - creates a Main loop component
+ - Main loop
+   - one per Keep
+   - lifespan cotermnous with the Keep it services
+   - provides the syscall processing from outside the Keep

-The initialisation of the process is prompted by the **Orchestrator**, which communicates with the **Enarx client agent**, which contacts the **Enarx host agent** over a network connection (which does not need to be encrypted, as no confidential data is passed across it, as because the **Enarx host agent** is not a trusted entity (part of the **tenant host domain** anyway).
+The initialisation of the process is prompted by the **Orchestrator**, which communicates with the **Enarx client agent**, which contacts the **Enarx host agent** over a network connection (which does not need to be encrypted, as no confidential data is passed across it, because the **Enarx host agent** is not a trusted entity - as it is part of the **tenant host domain** - anyway.
 A mechanism (such as a cryptographic nonce), allowing the Enarx client agent to match sessions and requests, is included in the initial request.
 The **Enarx host agent** then requests the creation, which is performed by the **host CPU + CPU firmware**.

 The **Enarx runtime image** is typically stored on host storage (local or remote - the distinction is not relevant to the process).
-The loading process varies between architectures (TODO: is this true?), but is requested by the **Enarx host agent**.
+The loading process varies between architectures, but is requested by the **Enarx host agent**.
 Although the initial image may persist on host storage, there is no requirement for or against this, and so the component is not listed separately in state 1.
 We follow this convention for later states.

 Once the **TEE instance** has been created, the **host CPU + CPU firmware** load the **Enarx runtime image** into the **TEE instance**.
 The